DRAGEN Array Local Analysis

 Before creating a custom cluster file, review the Infinium Genotyping Data Analysis Technical Note, the Infinium Arrays Support Webinar Video, and Custom cluster file creation for improved copy number analysis.

 A Copy Number (CN) Model File (.dat) contains the data needed to make accurate copy number calls for pharmacogenomics.
 This file is used in the creation CNV VCFs which are inputs to the star allele calling command.
 Illumina provides a standard CN model file for all commercial PGx Infinium BeadChips.
-If it is determined the cluster file needs to be customized, the CN Model File should also be updated using the copy-number train command available with DRAGEN Array Local only.
-Review the Command Index for details of this command.
+If it is determined the cluster file needs to be customized, the CN Model File should also be updated using the copy-number train command available with DRAGEN Array Local only. i.e.,

 To retrain the CN model file, 96 samples must be used at minimum with 90 of those samples passing QC defined as Log R Dev less than or equal to 0.2.
 It is recommended to train with at least 150 samples.
 A greater number of samples can be advantageous, but diminishing returns and longer computation times are seen after 3,000 samples.